 Salvador Bahia's star attraction is packed with historic churches and Afro-Brazilian culture.

-Ouro Preto One of Brazil's most alluring colonial towns, hilly Ouro Preto is packed with 18th-century treasures.
+Ouro Preto One of Brazil's most alluring towns, hilly Ouro Preto is packed with 18th-century architectural treasures.

 Olinda Remnants of lovely architecture left by the Portuguese as well as the Dutch.